 The third cheese on the list is called tzatziki, which means “little cheese”.
 It is produced from sheep’s milk, but it is not lactose-free.
 The cheese is pressed from the sheep’s stomach, then soaked in brine and left to ferment.
 As the cheese ages, the rennet inside starts to form into stringy fibers, then turning into a pale-yellow cheese.
 This cheese is not well suited to baking, but it is an excellent alternative for grilled sandwiches and meat dishes.

 The last cheese on the list, called kasseri, comes from the kebab region of the Middle East.
 This cheese is not technically Greek but has the same tart taste and smell of Greek yogurt.
-The cheese itself is pressed from the kebab, then dried and shaped into a conical shape.
+Feta cheese itself is pressed from the kebab, then dried and shaped into a conical shape.
 Kasseri is a favorite ingredient of Middle Eastern cuisine, although it can also be found in other cuisines all over the world.

 Although the methods listed above are the most common types of Greek cheese, there are other options.
-Some cheeses, such as rinds, are made by using the milk of live, lactating women in their country of origin.
+Popular greek cheeses, such as rinds, are made by using the milk of live, lactating women in their country of origin.
 Other cheeses, such as malaria, are made from sheep that have been fed throughout the year.
 Dairy cheese is also created from rennet obtained from the stomachs of pregnant ewes, or sheep that are calving.
 However, none of these cheeses, including kasseri and tzatziki, are officially considered true greek because they are technically not from the country of Greece.